guyt101z/freedv/README.txt

 Editing
 -------

-Please make sure your text editor does not indert tabs, and used indents of 4 spaces.
+Please make sure your text editor does not insert tabs, and used indents of 4 spaces.
 The following .emacs code was used to configure emacs: